 Temple Honors Appalachia

-Created in 2008, this week-long excursion immerses students in the life, beauty, and struggles of the Appalachian region with the aim of enriching the lives of the students and the communities they serve.
+Created in 2008, this service program encourages students to engage in volunteer work throughout Philadelphia over the course of the academic year.
+The program culminates in a week-long excursion that immerses students in the life, beauty, and struggles of the Appalachian region with the aim of enriching the lives of the students and the communities they serve.
 At each site, teams of students build homes, assist with community projects, and explore the local environment while building community and taking time to reflect.
 Students return with a better sense of themselves, the world around them, and energized to contribute locally.

 Goals of Honors Appalachia

 - Cultivate their social, psychological, and interpersonal development through service-learning and immersion

 - Develop cross-cultural understanding by exploring similarities and differences in race, class, and environment

 - Use increased knowledge of myths and stereotypes to be agents of change in their daily lives

 The Appalachian Mountains, specifically southeastern Kentucky and West Virginia, have held a long history of economic struggle.
 Today nearly fifty-four percent of the households live in poverty.
 In Central Appalachia alone: